-Thanks to everyone who took part in the giveaway this week, and special thanks to the kind people at MacPhun!
+Thanks to everyone who took part in the giveaway this week, and special thanks to Brett Terpstra, the developer of Marked!
 I’m excited to let you know that the winners have now been chosen.
 If your Twitter user name is listed below, you’ll be receiving an email shortly with instructions for claiming your prize:

 Congratulations to the lucky winners.
 Sorry to those who missed out, be sure to check back for more great competitions!

 For decades now, voice control over any type of hardware has been the epitome of immersive user interface.
 From Star Trek to Iron Man, you have seen the benefits of vocal commands used over and over in many forms of science fiction.
 To date, technology still tries to mimic the essence of voice control from its sci-fi roots.